tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

     - Run cells in Jupyter notebook to insert data into Postgres on vm, in chunks
         - Update port when creating machine if you are using a different one
         - Enter Postgresql using pgcli to check
+## Shut Down VM
+1. Option 1: Go into GCP Console where the VM instances are at, under action, select "Stop".
+This freezes the machine and should not incur extra cost, outside of the storage space used
+2. Option 2: From the terminal, do `sudo shutdown now`

+*fin*